kirs/capistrano-wizard/README.md

 # capistrano wizard

-This project is proof-of-concept tool for boostraping Capistrano configs for your app.
+This project is proof-of-concept tool for boostraping Capistrano configs in your app.

 Try it: `ruby wizard.rb`